-On-site detention (OSD) requirements
+On-Site Detention (OSD) Requirements

-- Applicants must submit (3) sets of drainage calculations and plans prepared by a qualified Drainage consultant. - 2.
+- 1. Applicants must submit (3) sets of drainage calculations and plans prepared by a qualified Drainage consultant. - 2.
 Above ground OSD basins are required where possible in preference to tanks. - 3.
 For OSD tanks in three (3) or more Unit/Villa developments, a Positive Covenant is required for the tank either by Section 88B Certificate, or by Form 55A which is obtainable from Land and Property Information (www.lpi.nsw.gov.au).
-This Covenant is to be worded as follows: - "It is the responsibility of the Owners Corporation to keep this on-site detention tank clean at all times and not modify it in any way.
-It is also subject to possible flooding during heavy storms." - 4.
-An equivalent sized pipe is preferred to an orifice plate.
+This Covenant is to be worded as follows:

+"It is the responsibility of the Owners Corporation to keep this on-site detention tank clean at all times and not modify it in any way.
+It is also subject to possible flooding during heavy storms."

+- 4. An equivalent sized pipe is preferred to an orifice plate.
 Orifice plates may be used in underground OSD tanks only if the plate is permanently fixed to the walls of the tank. - 5.
-A screw on type professionally made sign is required adjacent to the OSD tank/basin, reading as follows: - "This is an onsite detention tank/basin and is subject to possible flooding during heavy storms." - 6.
-The location of the OSD tank/basin is to be shown on the survey plans by the Surveyor and suitably tagged. - 7.
-We require a letter from the Drainage Consultant certifying that the OSD has been constructed to his/her approval and in accordance with the Council approved drainage plans.
+A screw on type professionally made sign is required adjacent to the OSD tank/basin, reading as follows:

+"This is an on-site detention tank/basin and is subject to possible flooding during heavy storms."